The Greatest Leinster XV Of The Professional Era

 8. Jamie Heaslip

-Another man to start all three of Leinster’s victorious Heineken Cup finals, the Newbridge College man has amassed an astonishing 219 caps with Leinster since he made his debut in 2005.
+Another man to start all three of Leinster’s victorious Heineken Cup finals, the Newbridge College man has amassed over 200 caps with Leinster since he made his debut in 2005.
 An absolute rock at 8.

 9. Eoin Reddan

 Chris Whitaker gets a notable mention here for his terrific spell with the province, that culminated in Heineken Cup glory in 2009, but Reddan gets the nod for us.
 The Irish international hoisted the famous trophy twice with Leinster in 2011 and 2012 and picked up 140 caps with the province in a seven-year spell.

 While Felipe Contepomi played 116 times for the province in a a six-year spell, amassing an astonishing 1225 points, Sexton gets the nod here starting all three of their European triumphs.

 Hickie unfortunately never lifted the Heineken Cup with Leinster after retiring in 2007 at just 31.
 The speedster played 129 times for the province, racking up a 303 points.
 There’s some huge competition here for a coveted wing spot, but its Hickie all day long for us.